gaultier/blog/gnuplot_lang.md

 <a href="/blog">All articles</a>

-# Solving a problem with Gnuplot, the programming language (not the plotting software)
+# Solving a problem with Gnuplot, the programming language (not the plotting software!)

 *Is it any good?
 Can you solve real problems with it?*